Attention OVES Families:

 Vacancies

-The Oswayo Valley School District has the following vacancies:
+The Oswayo Valley School District has the following vacancies available:

 Custodian